alwaysai/ymca-app/README.md

 # YMCA APP
-*** This app expects edgeiq 0.14.0 (available by dockerfile or in the 0.3.0 installers) In this example we'll be using a simple set of cases to determine if someone is doing a Y, M, C, or A in our image then displaying the letter on the screen if they do creating a fun virtual experience.
+In this example we'll be using a simple set of cases to determine if someone is doing a Y, M, C, or A in our image then displaying the letter on the screen if they do creating a fun virtual experience.